kemondori/kmsecure/README.md

 example hard decrypt:
 -d my_key -r path

-You can crypt n-times on the same files.
+You can crypt n-times the same files.
 Just be sure to call decrypt with the same n-times.

 **DISTRIBUTIONS**